pierreschutz/ML_Project_EPFL/projects/project1/README.md

 ## Title : Higgs Boson Machine Learning Challenge

-### TODO :

-- Finish to complete the read me file the the *REPORT* and delete the *TODO* section
-- **Rayane & Maxence** : Read all the code files and comment and correct any error / mistakes
-- **Rayane & Maxence** : Read the report and correct any error or mistake
-- **Rayane & Maxence** : Read the README and correct any mistake.
-- Run all the ipynb file to have the output and check any error.
-- Add the report file to the github repo
-- Clean the github repo and it's different branches
-- Add some charts and plots to the report

 ### Abstract :

 The discovery of the Higgs boson announced July 4, 2012 led to a number of prestigious awards, including a Nobel prize.